Keyboard shortcuts

-Using Existing Extensions
+Acceleration Using Pre-Built Extensions

 1. Declare: Introduce a modular arithmetic or related structure, along with its modulus and functionality.
 This can be done in any library or binary file.